Run Baby Run (2012 film): Box office

 The film was screened in 105 screens in Kerala and outside the state.
 It collected ₹7.5 crore in 10 days and stood in number one position among the Ramadan and Onam releases at the Kerala box office even in the third weekend.
 In 3 weeks it completed 7000 shows and in four weeks it earned a distributors share as calculated after tax and theatre charges, approximately ₹4.25 crore.
 And continued in 15 releasing centres in sixth week.
 The film completed 100 days theatrical run at the box office and grossed more than from Kerala box office.
 IBN Live called it a "blockbuster".

+Re‑release

+The film, which had been a commercial success during its initial release, was re‑released in 2026 in a remastered 4K Dolby Atmos format.
+Despite the original popularity and widespread anticipation, the re‑release failed to draw significant audiences, resulting in poor box office performance.
+Sparse theatre attendance and low ticket sales highlighted that the film’s nostalgic appeal did not translate into commercial success a second time, sparking discussions about the challenges of reviving older titles in cinemas and the limited market for re‑issued films.